debajit/dotfiles-defunct/README.md

 Installation
 ------------

-* Clone this repository, or your own fork.
+* Clone this repository (or your fork), and install the dotfiles:

         git clone https://github.com/debajit/dotfiles.git

-* Install all the dotfiles:
+        cd dotfiles
         rake

 ### Selective Installation